javaparser/javaparser/README.md

 * `JreTypeSolver`: look for the type using reflection.
 This is needed because some classes are not available in any other way (for example the `Object` class).
 However this should be used exclusively for files in the java or javax packages
 * `CombinedTypeSolver`: permits to combine several instances of `TypeSolver`s

-In the tests you can find an example of instanting `TypeSolver`s:
+In the tests you can find an example of instantiating `TypeSolver`s:

 ```java
 CombinedTypeSolver combinedTypeSolver = new CombinedTypeSolver();